-In this quick tutorial you’ll learn how to draw a jaguar in just a few quick steps, but first…
+In this quick tutorial you'll learn how to draw a Jaguar in 7 easy steps - great for kids and novice artists.

 Interesting Facts about Jaguars

 Jaguars are big cats, or felines, and are part of the Panthera family of cats, along with the leopard, lion and tiger, that is between six and 10 million years old.

 Jaguars commonly lived in areas of the Southern United States and Mexico, as well as Central America, Paraguay and north Argentina, but have not been seen in the US since early in the 20th century.

 - Jaguars resemble the leopard, bur are usually more stout and larger.

 - Large male jaguars have weighed as much as 350 pounds; about the same weight as a lioness or tigress.

 - The jaguar is primarily a loner, with the exception of a mother and her cubs.